 Plus for Trello

 Plus for Trello is a free and open source Chrome extension and mobile app that adds a lot of very useful features to the already great Trello. it provides many additional features like board burndowns to visualize board history, visualize patterns (like milestones) and help predict end dates.
 See embedded charts and much more to quickly analyze and detect issues.
+You can also assign estimates to specific users per card, view estimate changes, spent & progress and make end-date projections.

 Screenful for Trello is an extension that offers a dashboard for supporting agile development in Trello.
 It brings a carefully selected set of metrics to keep the project team informed of its progress.
 You can display a Sprint burndown, track your cycle time and monitor the progress of your release plan.